Image

 • Have previously been found guilty of an offense under this section

-Penalties for Promotion of Child Pornography in and Around Phelps County, MO
+Penalties for Promotion of Child Pornography in Phelps County, MO

 Penalties for Sexual Exploitation of a Minor in the Phelps County, MO Area

 If you are facing sexploitation charges, you are facing a class B felony.
-However, if the child involved was under 14 years of age the charges increase to a class A felony, which carries a minimum prison sentence of 10 years with a maximum of life in prison.
+However, if the child involved was under the age of 14 the charges increase to a class A felony, which carries a minimum prison sentence of 10 years with a maximum of life imprisonment.

 Mandatory Sex Offender Registration in Phelps County, MO and Throughout Missouri